olivierfriard/boris_docs/install_launch.rst

 MacOS
 --------------------------------------------------------------------------------------------------------------------------------------------

-BORIS v.8 is not available for MacOS for now.
+BORIS v.8 is not available for MacOS.

 ..